yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 For each of the supported GPU runtimes (ROCm, CUDA, Level Zero, and OpenCL), HPCToolkit supports several monitoring options.
 All of the GPU runtimes support profiling and tracing of GPU operations.
 ROCm, CUDA, and Level Zero support instruction-level measurement within GPU kernels using PC sampling.
 Level Zero also supports instruction-level performance measurement within GPU kernels using binary instrumentation with Intel's GTPin.

 Table [9.1](#amd-options) shows arguments to `hpcrun` that can be used to monitor the performance of GPU operations offloaded by HIP or OpenMP on AMD GPUs.
 Note that there are two types of PC sampling: hardware (`hw`) and software-only (`sw`). `sw` PC sampling is the default mode because it is available on MI200+; `hw` PC sampling is available only on MI300+.
-For `sw` PC sampling, the default period is 2^17 ns.
+For`sw` PC sampling, HPCToolkit's default period is 2^20 ns.
 For `hw` PC sampling, the default period is 2^20 cycles.

 ```{table} Table 9.1: Monitoring performance on AMD GPUs when using AMD's HIP and OpenMP programming models atop AMD's ROCm runtime.
 ---